Raywnh/raywnh/README.md

 - ⚡ Fun fact: ...
 -->

-📕I am a Computer Engineering student @UBC with a passion for software engineering, game development.
+📕I am a Computer Engineering student @UBC with a passion for software engineering and game development.

 Connect with me: [linkedin.com/in/ray-ho-wnh](https://www.linkedin.com/in/ray-ho-wnh/)